trisfaizal/Marketing-Site/_drafts/5-common-jekyll-traps.md

 The response I had was awesome and I&#39;ve decided to share my findings in a 3 part blog series.

-My first big question was &quot;What do you love about Jekyll?&quot;
+My second question was "what was the first roadblock/hurdle/facepalm moment you had to overcome to begin using Jekyll?"

 #### The TL;DR:

-Top 5 most common reasons to love Jekyll:
+Top 5 most common Jekyll hurdles (to push on through!):

-1. Simple to understand how it works
-2. Easier than other CMS
-3. Sites are stable
-4. Sites are fast
-5. Control over the system

-#### What the influencers had to say:

-&nbsp;&quot;What do you love about Jekyll?&quot;
+1. Initial setup is a pain (getting dev environment just right)
+2. Understanding site structure
+3. Windows support is not there
+4. Compile speed
+5. GUI lacking (CLI scares some users)

+#### In their own words:

 {% include /quote.html quote=page.quotes.harry%}

 {% include /quote.html quote=page.quotes.paul%}

 {% include /quote.html quote=page.quotes.brett%}

-{% include /quote.html quote=page.quotes.marco%}

 {% include /quote.html quote=page.quotes.johan%}